-Please be advised that CREW is seeking expedition of this request and pursuant to DOJ FOIA regulations has separately submitted its request for expedition to the ATF.
+Please be advised that CREW is seeking expedition of this request and pursuant to DOJ FOIA regulations has separately submitted its request for expedition to the DOJ Office of Public Affairs.
 A copy of that request is enclosed.

 Conclusion

 If you have any questions about this request or foresee any problems in fully releasing the requested records, please contact me at aweismann@citizensforethics.org.
 Also, if CREW's request for a fee waiver is not granted in full, please contact our office immediately upon making such a determination.